Overflow:auto and gaps in Chrome, Safari and Opera

 I hit this issue building this website and can’t find much about it anywhere else.

-But in Chrome 1, 2 and 3 and Safari 4 it looks like this, with a big gap on the right:
+But in Chrome and Safari 4/5 it looks like this, with a big gap on the right:

 And in Opera 9 and 10 the gap’s on the left like this:

-It seems that Opera, Chrome and Safari introduce a gap equivalent to the width of the floated element, #left.
+It seems that Safari, plus older versions of Opera and Chrome introduce a gap equivalent to the width of the floated element, #left.
 If #right is assigned a fixed width, the problem goes away, there’s no gap.
 However, removing overflow:auto and using another method of clearing floats is the only other solution if I want #right to remain fluid.
+Interesting that this appears to have been “fixed” in Opera 11, and somewhere between Chrome 3 and Chrome 19.

 I’m not sure which browser is correct here, or even if there is a “correct”.